 It is worthy of note that the military also made use of asbestos, especially the U.S. Navy, as the typical ship would have over 300 hazardous materials and products aboard.
 Consequently, veterans are also at high risk of developing a lung disease as a result of asbestos exposure.
 It is estimated that up to 30% of veterans will receive a diagnosis related to asbestos exposure at some point during their lifetime.

-Because asbestos is so toxic to the human body, exposure is responsible for serious, even life-threatening diseases, the most severe being mesothelioma, a form of cancer which develops on the outer lining of the lungs, the heart, the abdomen or the testicles.
+Because asbestos is so toxic to the human body, exposure is responsible for serious, even life-threatening diseases, the most severe being mesothelioma, a form of cancer that develops on the outer lining of the lungs, the heart, the abdomen, or the testicles.
 The only known cause of mesothelioma is asbestos exposure.
 Lung cancer is another common disease people with a history of occupational asbestos exposure come to struggle with.
-However, it is important to note that diseases which stem from asbestos exposure have a long latency period, so between 20 and 50 years may pass until the onset of a disease.
+However, it is important to note that diseases that stem from asbestos exposure have a long latency period, so between 20 and 50 years may pass until the onset of a disease.
 Once inside the body, asbestos fibers can easily travel to various organs and tissues in the body to which they attach to, gradually causing inflammation and scarring.
-Over the decades, the inflammation and scarring may give way to a disease.
+Over the decades, the inflammation and scarring may give way to disease.

 Over 20% of former industrial workers will develop a disease as a consequence of asbestos exposure.
-For this reason, if you worked in one of the previously mentioned industries before asbestos use was banned, we strongly encourage you to undergo regular medical examination to timely find out about a potential disease you may have developed.
-It is important to know that, because they are rare, diseases which stem from asbestos exposure can only be diagnosed by a specialist with vast experience.
+For this reason, if you worked in one of the previously mentioned industries before asbestos use was banned, we strongly encourage you to undergo a regular medical examination to timely find out about a potential disease you may have developed.
+It is important to know that, because they are rare, diseases that stem from asbestos exposure can only be diagnosed by a specialist with vast experience.
 As the majority of medical professionals rarely have the chance to examine people with a history of asbestos exposure, misdiagnosis is very common.
 Thereby, seeking a second and even a third opinion is highly recommended.